 But another must on your best of Cozumel activities list should be a visit to one of the island’s very popular Mexican chocolate tours.

-A chocolate tour in Cozumel is less of a tour, so much, as a fun, guided experience with a bi-lingual local expert chocolate maker.
+A chocolate tour in Cozumel is less of a tour, and more of a fun, guided experience with a bi-lingual local expert chocolate maker.

 You’ll discover the true origins of chocolate from the cacao plant, and then try your hand at some traditional Mexican culinary tools used in the making of chocolate bars – culinary tools like the metate (a stone hand grinder) and the molinillo (a beautiful wooden frothing utensil).